sparevibes/search_engine/README.md

 ### Task 2b

-The `download_warc` service above downloads many urls quickly, but they are mostly low-quality urls.
+The `downloader_warc` service above downloads many urls quickly, but they are mostly low-quality urls.
 For example, most URLs do not include the date they were published, and so their contents will not be reflected in the ngrams graph.
-In this task, you will implement and run the `download_host` service for downloading high quality urls.
+In this task, you will implement and run the `downloader_host` service for downloading high quality urls.

 1. The file `services/downloader_host/downloader_host.py` has 3 `FIXME` statements.
    You will have to complete the code in these statements to make the python script correctly insert WARC records into the database.